adilson-cruz/adilson-cruz/README.md

  ### Hi,guys!
-I’m Adilson Tavares and wellcome to my profile
+I’m Adilson Tavares and welcome to my profile

 - 👀 I’m interested in infrastructure as code
 - 🌱 I’m currently learning tools relationship with DevOps Engineering as kubernetes and Docker among others